Once Cursed, Twice Shy

 That’s never a good sign.

-The shorter man tossed the trapped rabbit over his shoulder and when they turned to cross back in front of my vehicle, I saw their faces.
-Their real faces
+Two men and a woman quickly gathered up the netting.
+The shorter man tossed the trapped rabbit over his shoulder and they turned to cross back in front of my vehicle.

 I don’t have much understanding of the whole witchcraft/magic thing, but if I’ve learned anything in the last year or so, it’s that I can see a shimmer.

-Most people, normal people, can only see the face of a person that’s presented to the world.
-But I can look past it, to what’s really inside, the shimmering image of one’s true soul.
+Most people, normal people, don’t see them, but I can.
 It’s kind of like a holograph, but instead of being projected on a surface, the shimmer is hidden deep inside someone.

 “Uhhh, Conroy?”
 I murmured to my favorite owl.
 “I could use a little help.”

-“This is none of your business,” the cat beside me hissed.
+“This rabbit nonsense is none of your business,” the cat beside me hissed.

-I picked up the spray bottle of water I carried in the cup holder.
+I removed the silver bracelet I wore, the one Mildred had said I needed to fill with magical charms in order to free myself of her, and picked up the spray bottle of water I carried in the cup holder.
 I could endure fourteen hours of her yowling, but I wouldn’t put up with her interference.